RyanMillerC/exam-study-guide/AWS-Solutions-Architect-Associate.md

 * Can't stream to Athena
     * Athena is for queries

+## KMS

+* You can't store credentials in KMS

 ## Organizations

-* You can enable consolidated billing to pool resource utilization between multiple AWS accounts in an organziation
+* You can enable consolidated billing to pool resource utilization between multiple AWS accounts in an organization
     * This might lower costs

-## NACLs

-* NACL is evaluated by rule number **lowest to highest**
-* NACL is executed immediately when a matching rule is found
-* Default NACL is Allow
-* Default config for custom NACL is Deny
-* `* All Traffic Deny` final rule of default NACL cannot be modified
-* NACLs are stateless
-    * Responses to outgoing requests are subject to NACLs

 ## RDS

 * Multi-AZ deployments provide high-availability for RDS database instances
 * Multi-AZ MySQL automatically provisions a synchronus standby replica in a different AZ
+* Multi-AZ deployments will fail over from a failed instance to another in another AZ automatically
 * You can create a read replicate in a different AZ to point read workloads at

 ## Route 53